yeaminfoysal/Smart-Task-Manager/README.md

 - **Google Gemini API** - AI-powered task suggestions
 - **Lucide React** - Beautiful icons

+## 🎯 How to Use

+### Creating Tasks
+1. Click the "Add Task" button
+2. Fill in the task title, description (optional), and due date
+3. Click "Create Task"

+### AI Subtask Suggestions
+1. On any task card, click "Suggest Subtasks"
+2. The AI will analyze your task and provide 3-5 actionable subtasks
+3. View the suggestions by clicking the button again

+### Managing Tasks
+- **Complete**: Check the checkbox to mark as complete
+- **Edit**: Click the edit icon to modify task details
+- **Delete**: Click the trash icon to remove the task
+- **Search**: Use the search bar to find specific tasks
+- **Filter**: Use the status dropdown to filter by pending/completed

 ## 🛠️ Setup Instructions

 ### Prerequisites